 - Sexual Perpetrator or Arrests or Convictions of Crimes of Violence.

 When certain risk factors are identified, those factors must be addressed before parenting time orders can be implemented.
-As an example, when a client has told me that the other parent is violent and has committed Domestic Violence, we will take all precautions necessary to protect the children.
+As an example, when a client has told me that the other parent is violent and has committed Domestic Violence, we can take immediate precautions necessary to protect the children.
 In the Court proceeding, the parent who has committed Domestic Violence can be shown to have exhibited “anger” and used violence as a way to act out towards the other parent.
 It is of great concern to the Courts that children are impacted when a parent is a Domestic Violence perpetrator.
-It does not matter to the Court whether a child was at home when the violence occurred.
+It may not matter to the Court whether a child was at home when the violence occurred.
 Making an immediate police report when a domestic violence act has occurred is vital.
-Also, obtaining a Restraining Order is the best way to ensure that the ‘safe’ parent is using all remedies available.
+Also, obtaining an Injunction may be the best way to ensure that the ‘safe' parent is using all remedies available to protect themselves and their children.

 All parenting agreements must be in writing and signed by the Parties.
 The more specific the language is in such an agreement, the better.
 Remember, most police agencies will not intervene in parenting or custody disputes because such conflicts are deemed, “civil matters, not criminal matters.”